 The Plexus Channel Strategy Framework

-At Plexus we can deliver all of your IT channel marketing needs, but unlike many agencies we have an in depth knowledge of IT channel go-to-market strategy, so we can help you with everything from business development, partner selection and on-boarding through to sector specific campaigns.
+At Plexus, we can deliver all of your IT channel marketing needs.
+Still, unlike many agencies, we have an in-depth knowledge of IT channel go-to-market strategy so that we can help you with everything from business development, partner selection and onboarding to sector-specific campaigns.

-In our last IT channel article, we looked at the challenges for a new or growing IT vendor in gaining mindshare within the traditional 2-tier channel model, which is so heavily dominated by the technology giants.
-This time we are switching gears to give you an overview of The Plexus Channel Strategy Framework which is a model designed to guide vendors to success in the channel based on our decades of practical experience.
+In our last IT channel article, we looked at the challenges for a new or growing IT vendor in gaining mindshare within the traditional 2-tier channel model, which the technology giants so heavily dominate.
+This time, we are switching gears to give you an overview of The Plexus Channel Strategy Framework, a model designed to guide vendors to success in the channel based on our decades of practical experience.

-The IT Channel can provide the ultimate extended sales force, but for many vendors the experience can be a frustrating one
+The IT Channel can provide the ultimate extended sales force, but the experience can be frustrating for many vendors.

-Unless you are planning to hire a huge global direct sales team the IT channel is the obvious route to gain an army of sales people across the geographic regions and markets that you wish to serve.
-When the channel is working well it can provide the perfect vehicle to grow your business, however for many vendors the path to channel success can be a rocky one with many never reaching the business outcomes they had hoped for.
-In adopting the IT channel as a route to market you are essentially having to align your business model and modes of operation with that of an external organisiation, who may have very different business practices and objectives which could be in conflict to your own business goals.
+Unless you plan to hire a vast global direct sales team, the IT channel is the obvious route to gain an army of salespeople across the geographic regions and markets you wish to serve.
+When the channel works well, it can provide the perfect vehicle to grow your business; however, for many vendors, the path to channel success can be rocky, with many failing to reach the business outcomes they had hoped for.
+In adopting the IT channel as a marketing route, you must align your business model and modes of operation with an external organisation, which may have very different business practices and objectives that could conflict with your business goals.

-In order to navigate the complexities of channel engagement we developed the Plexus Channel Strategy Framework which focuses on 5 key areas of channel engagement with the intention of surfacing any barriers to channel success.
-Our framework can be applied to any route to market whether that be a distributor, reseller partner or an OEM customer.
-Like any business strategy framework its usefulness will rely on the accuracy of the information gathered regarding the business environment, with regular reassessments being a key to continued success.
-No strategy framework offers all the answers to a complex engagement but our model sets out to challenge assumptions and set in place points of reference that are so easily overlooked in many IT channel partnerships.
+To navigate the complexities of channel engagement, we developed the Plexus Channel Strategy Framework, which focuses on five critical areas of channel engagement to surface any barriers to channel success.
+Our framework can be applied to any route to market, whether that be a distributor, reseller partner or OEM customer.
+Like any business strategy framework, its usefulness will rely on the accuracy of the information gathered regarding the business environment, with regular reassessments being a key to continued success.
+Strategy framework offers only some of the answers to a complex engagement.
+Still, our model sets out to challenge assumptions and set in place points of reference that are so easily overlooked in many IT channel partnerships.

-Let us now look at the 5 keys areas of the Plexus Channel Strategy Framework and some of the questions that need to be answered to give your channel strategy the best chance of success.
+Let us now look at the five critical areas of the Plexus Channel Strategy Framework and some of the questions that need to be answered to give your channel strategy the best chance of success.

-1. Internal Business Alignment Factors critical to Go-To-Market Success
+Internal Business Alignment Factors Critical to Go-To-Market Success

 - Performing stakeholder analysis and mapping